What to do When You’re Suddenly Working Remotely

 Complimenting the communication infrastructure is developing policies for how your company will use its communication tools.
 KBS CFO has a strict policy of not using emails to communicate internally within the team since other tools are much more effective than email.

 One of the first things you will notice if you’re just starting to work virtually is that email is a terrible tool for keeping track of projects.
 By virtue of its linear nature, email always shows you the newest items—which might not be the most relevant.
 Combing through your email inbox for the information about an urgent project can be laborious and time intensive.

 At KBS CFO, our core focus is turning business dreams into reality, and our niche is providing future-focused financial solutions for growing businesses.
 Along the way, because it has been such an important element to running our business, we have been glad to assist companies address remote work opportunities and challenges.
-Feel free to reach out with your remote work best practices or let us know if you have any particular challenges that you are facing.
+If you’re facing challenges while working remotely, feel free to reach out.